Rishi Sunak vows to work ‘night and day’ in campaign to be UK PM | Politics

 - United Kingdom

-Former UK Chancellor Rishi Sunak has vowed to work "night and day" as he began the last leg of his campaign on Thursday to win over the Conservative Party membership after winning a solid mandate from the Tory parliamentary party, which chose him and Foreign Secretary Liz Truss as the finalists in the race to replace Boris Johnson as party leader and British Prime Minister.
+Rishi Sunak has vowed to work ''night and day'' as he embarked upon the final and toughest stretch of his campaign on Thursday to win over the Conservative Party membership to be elected party leader and British Prime Minister.

 Johnson, who addressed his final Prime Minister's Questions (PMQs) session in the House of Commons on Wednesday, will remain caretaker Prime Minister until the new leader is elected on September 5 and addresses his or her PMQs soon after on September 7.